pareshrchaudhary/experiments/README.md

 # nn-ideas-differentiation_methods-optimization_methods-&much_more

-neuron idea contains basc neuron implementation as well as differentiation methods implemented from scratch.
+neuron idea contains basic neuron implementation as well as differentiation methods implemented from scratch.